 Shulenburger Award for Innovation & Advocacy in Scholarly Communication

 Since the 1990’s, former KU Provost and Executive Vice Chancellor David Shulenburger has advocated, locally and nationally, for open access to the results of research.
 His efforts to push for innovation and greater equity in the access to scholarly endeavors led to campus-wide conversations between an ever-growing number of faculty supporters and the development of infrastructures to support open access to the scholarly literature published at KU.
-This long history seeded the growth of widespread faculty support, leading to the 2005 launch of KU ScholarWorks and a Faculty Senate resolution in support of better dissemination practices, and culminating in the passage of the Faculty Senate’s Open Access Policy in 2009.
+Shulenburger's efforts led to widespread faculty support, including, in 2005, the launch of KU ScholarWorks and a Faculty Senate Resolution in support of better dissemination practices, and in 2009, the passage of the Faculty Senate’s Open Access Policy.

-In recognition of the need to encourage, honor, and spur additional activism, Dr. Shulenburger established this award via an endowment in 2014 to recognize KU faculty, staff, students or academic departments who are champions of open access and innovation in scholarly communications.
-The award will be granted annually for exceptional efforts to advance innovations in open sharing and advocacy for positive change in the scholarly communication system:
+In order to encourage, honor, and spur additional activism, Dr. Shulenburger established an award via endowment in 2014 to recognize KU faculty, staff, students or academic departments who are champions of open access and innovation in scholarly communication.
+The Shulenburger Award will be granted annually for exceptional efforts to advance innovations in open sharing and advocacy for positive change in the scholarly communication system: